Steam Deck compatibility

 Pick the ProtonDB tiers you trust before a game reaches the shortlist.

-Use quick year presets when newer releases or older sale maybes are crowding the list.
+Use quick year presets when newer releases or older wishlist games are crowding the list.

 Check interface, full audio, and subtitle support separately.